kyma-project/addons/README.md

 ## Development

 Develop your own remote bundles repository forked from the original repository.
 Read [this](docs/getting-started.md) document to learn how.
-On your fork, you can create your own bundles with a structure described in [this](https://kyma-project.io/docs/components/helm-broker#details-create-a-bundle) document.
-Read also the [`CONTRIBUTING.md`](CONTRIBUTING.md) document that includes the contributing rules specific for this repository.
+On your fork, you can [create your own bundles](https://kyma-project.io/docs/master/components/helm-broker/#details-details).
+Read the [`CONTRIBUTING.md`](CONTRIBUTING.md) document that includes the contributing rules specific for this repository.

 ### Project structure